 We have almost as many events as we have colorful leaves.
 Almost.
 With events this fun (and unique!) you are guaranteed a good time this fall in Reno Tahoe.
 Here are just a sample of the many events happening in the area.

 Three days of music discovery – what more could you ask for?
 This is your chance to get a front row seat to some new, unknown, unheralded bands before they blow up.
 This fall, step off the beaten path and discover something new.

 Celebrate all things pumpkin!
-Named a “Top 10 Event” by Food Network Magazine, PumpkinPalooza features live music, pumpkin derby, pumpkin seed spitting and pie-eating contests in Sparks Victorian Square.
+Named a “Top 10 Fall Event” by Food Network Magazine, PumpkinPalooza features live music, pumpkin derby, pumpkin seed spitting and pie-eating contests in Sparks’ Victorian Square.

 Dust off your skis and snowboards!
 Some Lake Tahoe ski resorts have announced opening dates beginning in late November.
 Just looking at the snow photos below is getting us excited!
-Before you plan your trip to the mountain, make sure to check out the updated health and safety protocols in place at area resorts.
+Before you plan your trip to the mountain, make sure to check out the snow report and current road conditions at area resorts.